KimTisott/HackerRank-Solutions/README.md

 # HackerRank Solutions
-Implementations of the most efficient and fastest solutions for HackerRank challenges.
+Personal implementations of the most efficient and fastest solutions for HackerRank challenges.

--- Currently working on the SQL skillset --
+** Currently working on the SQL skillset **
+* All solutions are subject to change *

 ## SQL
 | Subdomain    | Difficulty | Skill        | Points | Challenge | Solution |